AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-CDC-when-there-is-no-CDC.md

 ### Overview of CDC

 Change Data Capture (CDC) is the process of identifying and capturing changes made to data within a database.
 It's a critical technique in modern data architectures, enabling systems to stay synchronized, whether for analytical purposes, replication, or near-real-time data streaming.
-CDC helps minimize the need to reprocess entire datasets by focusing on only the incremental changes—new inserts, updates, and deletions.
+CDC helps minimize the need to reprocess entire datasets by focusing on only the incremental changes - new inserts, updates, and deletions.

 ### Challenges with Systems Lacking Native CDC